Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/UI-Best-Practices.md

 * To specify a point of interest in your application
 * To display valuable information to users.

-This guide explains how to use [Unity UI](https://docs.unity3d.com/Packages/com.unity.ugui@latest) in your High Definition Render Pipeline (HDRP) Project and provide best practice information to keep in mind when working with it.
+This guide explains how to use [Unity UI](https://docs.unity3d.com/Packages/com.unity.ugui@latest) in your High Definition Render Pipeline (HDRP) Project and provide best practice information.

 HDRP supports all the Canvas **Render Modes**, however, it only supports Unlit UI shaders for Canvas UI.